ziggiz-courier/ziggiz-courier-handler-core/DEVELOPING.md

         Returns:
             bool: True if the message was parsed as [Product] [Format] format, False otherwise.
+            When returning True, the plugin should have updated the model's structure_classification and event_data attributes accordingly.

         Example:
             >>> msg = 'example message format...'